 The Society’s mission is also to pass on the stewardship of Greek heritage and shared democratic values and ideals to the next generation.

 “The mission of the National Hellenic Society is to promote, and sustain Hellenism in this country.
 We’re doing it through our youth program.
-We’re sending our youth to Greece, completely paid for,” Korkos says.
+We’re sending our youth to Greece, completely paid for,” Korkos said.

 The former team owner hopes that the Greek Freak will stay in Milwaukee for many years.
-“The matrix is such in Milwaukee, that this can be his home for his entire NBA career,” he states.
+“The matrix is such in Milwaukee, that this can be his home for his entire NBA career,” he stated.

 “I never would imagine how Greek the Milwaukee Bucks have become!
 As a matter of fact, this year they signed Thanassi, his older brother.
 So now we have two Greeks on the team.
 That’s a great thing because [the club] is family orientated.”

 Dr. George Korkos served on prominent medical boards

 The founding father of the Milwaukee Bucks served as the President of both Plastic Surgery Associates and Rejuva Skin Care & Laser Center, and he was also an Associate Clinical Professor at the Medical College of Wisconsin in Milwaukee.

 He had been a Director at Fibrocell Science, Inc. since July of 2010, and served as a Member of Advisory Board of Skinvisible Inc. He has served as scientific Advisory Board Member of the Cellgen Company, the Sleep Holding Company, and Skin Visible Company.